 Amazon is a Black Friday deal hunter's best friend.
-An exceptional selection of deals on a wide-ranging selection of products that range from tech to fashion and jewellery to entertainment.
-Visit Amazon's Black Friday page here (opens in new tab).
+Amazon always has an exceptional selection of deals on a wide-ranging selection of products, from tech to fashion and jewellery to entertainment.
+Following the success of its 2022 Prime Day sale, we expect this Black Friday to be one of Amazon's bests.
+Visit Amazon's Black Friday page (opens in new tab).

 AO.com Black Friday Sale (opens in new tab)

-If you want white goods or electrical appliances this Black Friday then you should make AO.com one of the very first stores you hunt for deals in.
-That's because year-after-year AO.com knocks it out of the park in terms of discounts on things like 4K TVs, washing machines, vacuum cleaners, games consoles, DIY tools and much more.
-Last year we also saw some very strong phone deals from the retailer, too.
-Visit the AO Black Friday sale here (opens in new tab).
+If you want white goods or electrical appliances this Black Friday, you should make AO.com one of the very first stores you hunt for deals in.
+That's because year-after-year, AO.com knocks it out of the park in terms of discounts on 4K TVs, washing machines, vacuum cleaners, games consoles, DIY tools and much more.
+Visit the AO Black Friday sale (opens in new tab).

 Argos Black Friday Sale (opens in new tab)